Yes, we'll be doing all of that today.

 I created a simple

-test.txt file and added some words to it.
+test.txt file and added some words.

 Now let's follow the above steps again.